4 Hypothesis, equivalence, and interval tests

 hypotheses(mod, hypothesis = "b1 - (b2 * b3) = 2")

-hypotheses(mod, hypothesis = ~ reference)
+hypotheses(mod, hypothesis = difference ~ reference)

 Term Estimate Std.
 Error z Pr(>|z|) 2.5 % 97.5 %